 - To grill salmon: Prepare a grill over medium-high heat until preheated to 450F.
 Spray the grates with nonstick cook spray or brush lightly with oil.
 When ready, place the prepared salmon skin side down directly over the heat.
 Cook for 5-7 minutes with the lid closed, or until the salmon lifts away easily from the grill without sticking.
 Carefully flip the salmon over, then close the lid and cook an additional 2-4 minutes.
 Use a large spatula to transfer the grilled salmon to a serving plate.
 Assemble the tacos, then serve.

 - Leftovers and storage: Place leftover salmon in an airtight container in a refrigerator.
-Keep for up to 3 days (seafood has a shorter shelf life than other proteins).
+Keep for up to 3 days (seafood has a shorter shelf life than meats or poultry).
 Assemble tacos fresh to order.

 - Reheating salmon: You can microwave on half power (you don’t want it to overcook!) or warm gently in an oven or toaster oven preheated to 350F.